Wong (Marvel Cinematic Universe): Alternate versions

 Alternate versions of Wong are seen in the Disney+ animated series What If...?, with Benedict Wong returning to voice the character.

 Doctor Strange Supreme

 In an alternate 2016, Wong opposes Doctor Strange Supreme's several attempts to save his girlfriend, Dr. Christine Palmer.
 Despite these efforts, Supreme's universe-destroying paradox occurs, consuming Wong.
 After the timeline is split, an earlier Wong and Strange attempt to stop Supreme, only to be consumed again.

 Zombie outbreak

 In an alternate 2018, zombified versions of Wong, Strange, and Tony Stark devour and infect Ebony Maw and Cull Obsidian.
 They attempt to eat Bruce Banner, but they are killed by Wasp while Banner is saved by Spider-Man.

+Emergence

+In an alternate universe, Wong survived the Emergence event of the Celestial Tiamut that destroyed Earth.
+He, along with Valkyrie, Okoye, Ying Nan, and others including Brock Rumlow formed an Alliance.
+They worked together against Quentin Beck, who formed an Iron Federation.
+They rescued Riri Williams from White Vision and took her to their base, the Titanic.
+However, it was compromised and invaded by White Vision and Wong and the others escaped.
+They went to confront Beck, but he and the others were killed following an attack by Beck's hologram technology.